Algrythm/MEL/README.md

 ## DESCRIPTION:

 MEL: Modifiable Entry-Level Language.
 This is a small interpreted language I made for fun.
-It will grow in the future.
+It will grow with time.

 MEL is the C++ version, however, the original MEL version was made in Python.
 It is now called MELPy.